Fiat pledges 1 billion euro investment at Mirafiori plant

-MILAN Fiat FIA.MI has pledged 1 billion euros of investment at its hometown Mirafiori plant in northern Italy, a union leader said, as it pushes forward with plans to boost sales of its luxury model line-up and bring its loss-making European business back to profit.
+MILAN Fiat FIA.MI has pledged 1 billion euros of investment at its hometown Mirafiori plant in northern Italy as it pushes forward with plans to boost sales of its luxury model line-up and bring its loss-making European business back to profit.

-Marchionne made a surprise appearance on Wednesday at a meeting with unions in Rome.
+In a statement following a meeting with labour unions, Fiat said it would launch investment at Mirafiori immediately to ensure the plant's future.

-A union leader who was at the meeting with Marchionne said Fiat had agreed to invest just under one billion euros by the end of next year at Mirafiori to begin producing a Maserati sports utility vehicle, or SUV, in 2014.
+A union leader who was at the meeting with Chief Executive Sergio Marchionne said Fiat had agreed to invest just under one billion euros by the end of next year at Mirafiori to begin producing a Maserati sports utility vehicle, or SUV.

 A company spokesman said more details would be provided later in the month.

+Fiat, which controls U.S. carmaker Chrysler, said in February it would build Maserati and Alfa Romeo models at the plant.

+But unions had grown increasingly concerned that Fiat might delay investment as mass-market carmakers in Europe struggle through the sixth year of a contracting market.

-The fate of Mirafiori has been closely watched by unions and politicians worried that Fiat, whose five Italian car factories run at well under total capacity, could shift production to the United States.
+The fate of Mirafiori is closely watched by Italian unions and politicians worried that Fiat could shift production to the United States.

+Fiat's five Italian car factories run at well under their total capacity, but unlike its competitors, the carmaker has decided not to close plants.

 Mirafiori, one of Europe's largest factories with a capacity to build around 300,000 units per year, has been running for only about three days a month since April 2012.
 It built just 62,594 cars in 2011.

-Fiat said on Wednesday it would seek an extension of the lay-off scheme at Mirafiori because it needs more time to install new equipment, beginning in the coming weeks.
+Fiat said on Wednesday it would seek an extension of the lay-off scheme at Mirafiori because it needs more time to retool the plant.

-The Maserati SUV will be sold from 2015, part of Fiat's plan to boost Maserati's sales to 50,000 in 2015 from just over 6,000 cars in 2012.
-Maserati's first two new models, the Quattroporte and the Ghibli, have been well received.
-IDnL6N0GT2HU

-The Maserati SUV model will not be enough to maximize the 2 million square meter plant's capacity, analysts said on Wednesday.

 According to minutes from the meeting, Marchionne, who is also head of Chrysler, confirmed the group would press ahead with promised investments at the Cassino factory, where new Alfa Romeos are expected to be built.